+- Table of contents

+- 1 Foreword

-- 2 Over Argenta
+- 2 About Argenta

-- 3 Our strategy
+- 3 Our Strategy

 - 4 Risk and capital policy

 - 4.1 Risk policy

-- 4.1.1 Risk management
+- 4.1.1 Risk management as a core

-- as a core activity
+- activity

 - 4.1.2 Organisation of the risk

 - management function

-- 4.1.3 Risk framework

-- 4.1.4 Risk policy on sustainability
+- 4.1.3 Risk framework4.1.4 Risk policy on sustainability

 - 4.2 Capital policy

 - 5 Governance

 - 6 Sustainability Statement

-- 7 Other statements
+- 7 Other statement

 - 8 Financial statements

 Brand risk is the possible risk arising from the loss of trust in Argenta or a negative impression Argenta makes on its stakeholders, which include customers, employees, branch managers, regulators and investors.
-This risk is classified on the basis of how they perceive our brand and value proposition (simple, costconscious, close and sustainable).
+This risk is classified on the basis of how they perceive our brand and value proposition (simple, cost-conscious, close and sustainable).
 Reputational impact could of course arise from any type of risk.